-Ready for the first snow?
-Here's how to get prepared
+6 essentials you'll want before the next snowstorm rolls around

 3. Get some ice melt for your walkways and driveway

 Once you've gotten most of the snow cleared away, you'll probably have a sheet of ice lying underneath.
-That's where ice melt comes in, an appropriately-named product if we've seen one.
-While you could technically just use table salt to clear away unwanted ice, it's much more effective to use rock salt instead.
+That's where ice melt comes in, an appropriately-named product if we've ever seen one.
+While you could technically just use table salt to clear away unwanted ice, we wouldn't recommend it for your driveway or walkways.
+It's much more effective to use rock salt.

-We had some great luck with Blue Heat Snow and Ice Melter Rock Salt (available on Amazon for $22.99).
+We had some great luck with Blue Heat Snow and Ice Melter Rock Salt.
 While it takes ice melt a little while to get started, it has a lot of penetrative power: After an hour, we found individual granules had bored deep fissures into a solid block of ice, making it much easier to break apart and shovel aside.

-You could also mix in some sand to help provide a bit more traction on particularly difficult surfaces, and to help prevent ice from reforming as quickly.
+You could also mix in some high-traction mineral granules to help provide a bit more traction on particularly difficult surfaces and to help prevent ice from reforming as quickly.

+For an ice melt that's pet-friendly, try the SafePaw Ice Melt that's free of any salt or chloride materials.
+The brand says it's safe to be around and if ingested (although, we'd keep your furry friends from actively eating any ice melt), won't hurt your plants or grass, and won't damage your driveway or other surfaces.

+- Get the Blue Heat Snow and Ice Melter Rock Salt from Amazon for $33.98

 4. An ice scraper and snow brush for your car

 Now that the driveway is clear again, it's time to dig out your car.
-And when it comes to scraping the ice away, we have a perennial favorite at our office: the Mallory Snow Brush (available on Amazon for $7.85).
+When it comes to scraping the ice away, we have a perennial favorite at our office: the Mallory Snow Brush.

 A few of us at Reviewed absolutely swear by this thing.
-The foam grip is thick and easy to handle, the scraper is strong and can last years without chipping or shattering, and the brush is wide enough to get snow off the roof.
-This one is a best-seller on Amazon, and we certainly think that's for good reason (it also seems to be on sale for a few bucks off at the moment).
+The foam grip is thick and easy to handle, the scraper is strong and can last years without chipping or shattering.
+Plus, the brush is wide enough to get the snow off the roof.
+This one is a best-seller on Amazon and we can certainly see why.

 5. Don't let winter ice lock you out

-Nothing is worse than making it through the blustery cold and slippery ice to your front door or car, only to realize snowmelt runoff has found its way down into the lock and frozen solid.
-While keyless entry and fobs have made this less of an issue than it used to be, if you still rely on turning a key to get into places, it makes sense to invest in a bottle of lock de-icer (available on Amazon for $13.92) to safeguard against getting stranded.
+Nothing is worse than making it through the blustery cold and over the slippery ice to your front door or car, only to realize that snowmelt runoff has found its way down into the lock and has subsequently frozen the lock solid.
+While keyless entry and fobs have made this less of an issue than it used to be, if you still rely on turning a key to get into places, it makes sense to invest in a bottle of lock de-icer to safeguard against getting stranded.

-We typically like de-icers that are more multipurpose.
+We typically like de-icers that are more multipurpose, like the Prestone Windshield De-Icer.
 While you can get some that specialize in locks specifically, those typically come in bottles or tubes that make the products ill-suited for use outside of a lock de-icing context.
-We've found the generalized de-icers work just as well, and are better suited for use in other contexts, such as spraying away any stubborn windshield ice.
+We've found the generalized de-icers work just as well and are better suited for use in other contexts, such as spraying away any stubborn windshield ice.

 6. Keep your windshield fluid topped off

-It's best to double-check to make sure your windshield fluid levels are full before the bad weather starts to hit.
-Not only do you not want to get stuck with no fluid as soon as your windshield is covered in salty, icy muck, but refilling it while it's sleeting outside is less than ideal.
+It's best to double-check that your windshield fluid levels are full before the bad weather starts to hit.
+Not only do you not want to get stuck without fluid when your windshield is covered in salty, icy muck, but refilling it while it's sleeting outside is less than ideal.
 Finding de-icer for your car in a pinch can also be difficult, as most convenience stores tend to jack up the prices in the middle of a storm.

-We'd recommend investing in some concentrated fluid (available on Amazon for $18.98).
-Concentrated wiper and de-icer fluid is ideal, because one bottle can make up to 55 gallons of fluid.
+We'd recommend investing in some concentrated washer fluid.
+Concentrated wiper and de-icer fluid is ideal because one bottle can make up to 55 gallons of fluid.
 That means you'll always have some on hand, without having to sacrifice 55 gallons worth of storage space.

 Stay prepared for whatever this winter can throw at you